TrackPolitics logoTrackPolitics

 Financial Interests

-She has 14 declared financial interests, including eight entries for donations and other support to activities as an MP; two entries for employment and earnings; two for ad hoc payments; one for gifts, benefits and hospitality from UK sources; and one for visits outside the UK.
+She has 16 declared financial interests.
+These include ten entries for donations and other support for MP activities, two for employment and earnings, two for ad hoc payments, one for gifts/benefits and hospitality from UK sources, and one for visits outside the UK.

 Generated 21 February 2026